What is blepharospasm?

 - Blepharoplasty surgery to remove excess upper eyelid skin and muscle

 - Orbicularis myectomy involves the targeted removal of muscle fibres closest to the eyelid margin, this can have the effect of weakening the eyelid closure muscles.

 - Brow suspension surgery is particularly effective for patients with apraxia of eyelid opening and involves internal suspension of the eyelid unit to the brow.
 This can be a very effective treatment in the appropriate patient group

-- Patients with facial nerve paralysis can also benefit from botulinum toxin therapy.
+- Patients with facial nerve paralysis can also benefit from BoNT therapy.
 It can alleviate twitching caused by misfiring of the nerve, often called 'aberrant innervation'.
-Botulinum toxin can also be extremely effective in restoring or improving facial symmetry by targeting overactive muscles of the face.
-Mr Ezra is the clinical lead for the botulinum toxin service at Moorfields and has extensive experience at treating all of these conditions.
+BoNT can also be extremely effective in restoring or improving facial symmetry by targeting overactive muscles of the face.
+Mr Ezra is the clinical lead for the BoNT service at Moorfields and has extensive experience at treating all of these conditions.